snehapatidar/my-portfolio/README.md

 # my-portfolio
-  This is my personal responsive portfolio website in which i added, about section, skill section, service section, contact section.
+  This is my personal responsive portfolio website.
+  In which i added :-
+  about section
+  skill section
+  service section
+  contact section.
-  Technology i used in this website is HTML and CSS.
+  Technology i use in this website is HTML ,CSS and JavaScript